-Section 13.7 defines "referral arrangement" in broad terms.
-Referral arrangement means an arrangement in which a registrant agrees to pay or receive a referral fee.
+Section 13.7 of NI 31-103 defines "referral arrangement" in broad terms.
 The definition is not limited to referrals for providing investment products, financial services or services requiring registration.
 It also includes receiving a referral fee for providing a client name and contact information to an individual or firm.
 "Referral fee" is also broadly defined.
 It includes sharing or splitting any commission resulting from the purchase or sale of a security.